apjanke/octave-chrono/README.md

 ## Requirements

-Chrono runs on Octave 4.0.0 and later.
+Chrono runs on Octave 4.4.0 and later.
+It would be nice to have it work on Octave 4.0.0 and later (since Ubuntu 16 Xenial has Octave 4.0 and Ubuntu 18 Bionic has Octave 4.2); maybe we'll do that.

 It should run on any OS supported by Octave.
 It's only tested on Linux, Mac, and Windows.